microclimate-dev2ops/microclimate-vscode-tools/README.md

 - Easily scope your VSCode workspace to a Microclimate project or your `microclimate-workspace`
 - Manually initiate project builds
 - Disable, Enable, and Delete projects

+## Contributing
+We welcome issues (make this a link) and contributions from the public!
+See [CONTRIBUTING.md](https://github.ibm.com/dev-ex/microclimate-vscode/tree/master/CONTRIBUTING.md)